 Include within your abstract the following sections.
 In each section, answer the question listed below.
 (Do not repeat the actual question in the body of your abstract.)

-- REFERENCES: References should use the suggested style below.
+- REFERENCES – References are optional, using the suggested style below.

 (Please note this is only a guideline, understanding that some abstracts will not necessarily lend themselves to this format)

 Cite each source in numerical order using superscript Arabic numerals (1, 2, 3…).

 - Example 1: A review of regulations has been complete by the WHO15.